harked/awesome-ai-tools-for-builders/README.md

 ## 🌟 Why?

 AI is changing the game.
-As an indie hacker, you can leverage cutting-edge AI tools to:
+As an indie maker, you can leverage cutting-edge AI tools to:

 - 🚀 Build products faster
 - 🧩 Automate tedious work
 - 📈 Grow your audience & revenue
 - 💡 Prototype innovative ideas with fewer resources

 This list helps you discover the best tools & resources without wasting hours searching.